kirayoshikage101/kirayoshikage101/README.md

 # KIRA

 Hi, I’m KIRA 16-year-old boy from the Philippines.
-I'm interested in programming, I'm currently learning Html, Css, and Javascript.
+I'm interested in programming.
+## My Skills
+ - HTML
+ - CSS
+ - JAVASCRIPT
+ - C++
+ -
 ## Collaboration
  You can approach me by sending email.
  - You can Email me at mandie121605@gmail.com or yoshikagek304@gmail.com.